 During 1921, the Royal Australian Air Force purchased 160 acres at Laverton and in 1926 the No. 1 Aircraft Depot was moved from Point Cook to this site.

-The area bounded by Blackshaws Road, New Street, The Avenue and Stephenson Street, which contains most of the area of South Kingsville.
+South Kingsville is bounded by Blackshaws Road, New Street, The Avenue and Stephenson Street.
 It was originally called the Birmingham Estate and was subdivided in the 1880s, although it did not fully develop until after World War II.

 This area had a chequered history, being initially part of the Shire of Wyndham, later renamed Werribee, then from 1941 part of the City of Footscray, and finally from 1996, part of Hobsons Bay.